Adaptive-DigitalTwin/Simulator-based-Digital-Twin/README.md

 While, most of the experiment related procedure are already described into the thesis chapter, but also in the MATLAB _'main.mlx'_ file, few more generic requirements are explained below:

-### Note:
-This experiment utilises the _Cathodic-Protection (CP)_ Model which is constructed using the _BEASY software (V21)_.
-As a result, the data types primarily pertain to the CP model.
-However, this experiment can be replicated for similar problems, necessitating the simulation solver and support for data description and retrieval.
-Therefore, users must modify the codes for data retrieval and feeding or build their own for the specific model and simulator they are using.
-Additionally, the following input should be adjusted accordingly.

 ## Input Data

 To run the code, first provide the necessary inputs into the 'main.mlx' file associated with the following variables: